Background pattern

 Use in children and adolescents

 Continue taking your medication until your doctor tells you to stop.
-The medication may take time to start working.
+The medication may take some time to start working.

 Your doctor will adjust the dose based on your progress.